hasangurbuzz/Filo/README.md

 This project provides a backend microservice to manage vehicle records and authorization.
 It supports a Multi-tenancy structure allowing multiple companies to use the same system.

-## Features
+## Main Features

+- Users can perform operations on vehicles and groups only they are authorized for.
-- Admin role manages vehicle groups: Create, edit, delete.
+- Users with the Admin role can grant vehicle and group permissions to other users.
-- Admin role assigns authorized vehicles to standard users.
+- Users with the Admin role can perform CRUD operations on vehicles and groups.
 - Standard users can view vehicles assigned to them.

 ## Technologies Used